Jayanth-reflex/Jayanth-reflex/README.md

 # Hi there!
-I’m Kolli Gnana Jayanth Reddy
+I’m Jayanth Reddy

-**Coding enthusiast, automation ninja, and part-time bug whisperer**
+**Coding enthusiast,AI and automation ninja, and part-time bug whisperer**

 With 3 years in the trenches of software engineering, I specialize in turning complex problems into clean, scalable solutions.
 Whether it’s optimizing automation frameworks, developing new features, designing robust processes, securing data flows, or leading Agile teams, I’m your go-to for making software run smoother and faster.